-Have the children make up several thank-you notes (either handwritten or printed through sites like Blue Mountain), and then place the notes strategically throughout the house in places where your nanny is likely to discover them.
+Have the children make up several thank-you notes (either handwritten or printed through sites like Blue Mountain or Canva), and then place the notes strategically throughout the house in places where your nanny is likely to discover them.

-6. Make a homemade gift that will touch your nanny's heart
+7. Make (or buy) a homemade gift that will touch your nanny’s heart

-Use Pinterest for inspiration, or pick up a gift on Etsy if you're not a do-it-yourselfer.
+Use Pinterest for DIY inspiration, or pick up a gift on Etsy if you’re not a do-it-yourselfer.